zawawimanja/zawawimanja.github.io/index.md

 My interest is to learn new things eventhough it is not in my job scope.

--Development
+- Development
 1. Wordpress
 2. Flutter
 3. Unreal Engine

--Animation
+- Animation
-1.Cartoon Drawing 2
+1. Cartoon Drawing 2

--Design
+- Design
 1. Photoshop
 2. TinkerCad